TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

         the `sdcadm experimental update-gz-tools` command will update it on the head node.
 See below for post-bootable iPXE updating on the Triton Compute Node.

+	For Triton Head Nodes, the -i option is also disabled.
+When invoked with -e on a Head Node, the piadm(1M) command will attempt to convert a pool to be bootable for a Triton Head Node.
+If a Head Node is booting from a USB key, the boot data comes from the USB Key.
+If a Head Node is booting from another pool, the boot data comes from the current booted pool.
+After invoking `piadm bootable -e $POOL`, $POOL can boot the Triton Head Node, BUT any pre-reboot operations (regardless if the current Head Node boot comes from USB or an existing bootable pool), will not copy over to the newly-enabled bootable pool.
+It is therefore recommended that a Head Node reboot to the newly-enabled pool as soon as possible.

       piadm install <source> [ZFS-pool-name]